homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 As she Lapped the fresh made spirits, I made her tell me of herself.
 Her name was Hugga⁠—Hugga Much⁠—and she was the daughter of an Eskimo society woman who had fallen in love with her family’s Lap dog trainer.

-“Mah mammy was sho ’nough ‘folks’” she said proudly.
+“Mah mammy was sho ’nough ‘folks’ ” she said proudly.

 When the party was over and I had gone back to New York, she obtained my address and began showering me with mash notes, written in the same stertorous drawl.
 She was the most persistent of all the women who have ever marked me as their goal and it soon became evident that fighting her off was a waste of time.
 I finally said yes, and the scene that followed defies description.
 Dignified men marched the streets ringing cowbells and fairly reeking with confetti; women tore each other’s clothes, and even little children asked, “Where is nurse?” and “What is all the hullabaloo?”